Migrating from one App to another¶

 For simplicity, let’s assume that a device only runs a single Site, and at that Site, a single App is installed that needs to be migrated to another App.
 Let’s assume that the Site has hostname example.com.
 In case of more complex setups, different options to the backup and restore commands should be used (e.g. only some Sites instead of all), otherwise everything is the same.

-Let’s take a real-world example, and assume you want to upgrade from nextcloud9 to nextcloud10.
+Let’s take a real-world example, and assume you want to upgrade from nextcloud9 to nextcloud10 (Note: this is a historical example.)

 Create a backup of the existing Site, such as:

-% sudo ubos-admin backup --host example.com --out before-migration.ubos-backup
+% sudo ubos-admin backup --host example.com --backuptofile before-migration.ubos-backup

 Undeploy the Site, such as: